winterstein/react-game-engine/src/book/chapter1.md

 )

 The important thing when starting school is: Choose carefully where you sit.
 This is a key factor in both your social position and grades.
 You want to avoid (a) idiots who will drag your grades down, and (b) social lepers who will follow you around like a bad smell.
 Last year I arrived late and got hit with both -- the hotly uncontested seat between "Moron" Murphy, and Farty Fraser.
 Murphy doesn't know the difference between arithmetic and asthmatic.
 He would ask for an inhaler to do sums, and one time when Susie Jeffries _did_ have an asthma attack, he started shouting "Calculator!
 Calculator!".
 Farty Fraser -- well let's just say he _earned_ his nickname.
-Our group projects were not a success:
+Our group projects were not a success.

 ??painting with pong